TaiseiTagami/IEEE_Miku_Showcase/README.md

 I'm thinking maybe we can use the distance between certain landmarks, along with the height and width of the face, to determine the angle of the face.
 Given how incredibly advanced OpenCV is though, there might be some method built in that just does that for you.
 I'm yet to find that though.

+This'll take a decent lot of programming logic and figuring out the opencv library.

 #### 1.a Determine the necessary camera quality for accurate-enough face tracking

 Once the face tracking works, we need to find the necessary resolution of the camera so we can buy the cheapest webcam possible for the project.
 This would probably just be trial and error, conducted by passing a video in the facetracking script instead of a camera and seeing how accurate it is for different video resolutions.